Black hole to cosmic horizon microstates in string/M theory: timelike boundaries and internal averaging: The transition from an AdS black hole to dS: Internal averaging

 However, at first glance this procedure may nonetheless seem impossible to embed into string/M theory, because of the obvious {\it internal} differences between compactifications to dS versus AdS.
 For example, the $AdS_4\times \mathbb{S}^7$ Freund-Rubin solutions of M theory with 7-form flux uplifts to a warped product of $dS_4$ with a hyperbolic internal space $\mathbb{H}_7/\Gamma$ (conformally deformed and Anderson-Dehn filled \cite{Anderson:2003un}, tuned so that the net curvature competes with Casimir energy and 7-form flux \cite{DeLuca:2021pej}).
 The topology change required to interpolate between the $\mathbb{S}^7$ and the $\mathbb{H}_7/\Gamma$ -- if it exists similarly to \cite{Adams:2005rb} -- would be singular in the low energy supergravity theory; it introduces high barriers between them in the string/M configuration space.

 Given such an interpolation, the indistinguishability does extend to the internal dimensions, because of the fact that the matching point is at a diverging temperature.
 The point is: \begin{quote} {\it The hot boundary skirting the horizon compels a thermal mixture, averaging among all physically connected internal spaces consistent with this horizon.} \end{quote} Thus, given the pair of assumptions (\ref{assumptions}): the existence of bounding walls and of topology changing processes, we can indeed interpolate between AdS/CFT and dS/deformed-CFT in the full higher-dimensional string/M theory.
 This argument is phrased in the canonical ensemble, but one may transform to the microcanonical ensemble.
 At fixed energy, in the near horizon region there is no reason that fixed-energy states correspond to a definite topology, leading to a similar effect that the internal differences are washed out.
+We note that in our setup, the mixing happens everywhere in the bounded near-horizon patch, rather than realizing a domain wall solution.\footnote{Such solutions -- which would generically be time-dependent -- would be interesting to study in their own right.}

 Related to this, a similar question arises in formulating the complementary region within the static patch, the pole patch \cite{Coleman:2021nor}.
 There, the matching between $T\bar T$ and $T\bar T +\Lambda_2$ occurs at a point in the trajectory described on the gravity side by a small cylinder in vacuum AdS (near the center) or the dS static patch (near the pole).
 Again, this small cylinder in vacuum AdS or dS is equivalent in the external dimensions, whereas the internal dimensions are very different.
 In this case, we expect the resolution is similar to the above: at the matching point with the small cylinder-bounded patch, energy eigenstates will not generally coincide with fixed topology, given the connected configuration space, washing out the internal difference.